chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/run-project/run-project.md

 4. On the **Create Opportunity** page, enter the following details:

-    * Enter a name for the opportunity.
+    * Enter a unique value for the opportunity.
+A suggestion is to use your initials, followed by the timestamp.
 Example: `RC-20251102-1506`.
-Keep note of this code as you will need it later.
+Keep note of this value as you will need it later.
     * Select an account for the opportunity (mandatory).
 Example: `ABC Application Software`
     * Set a close date.
 Example: `<set one week from today>`
     * Leave all other fields as default.